layode-ch/openstudy/README.md

 - A user can login and sign up into the website with their username and password

-- A user can create a set

 - A user can logount

-- A user can change their username

-- A user can study any set

 - A user can create a set

 - A user can update their own sets

 - A user can delete their own sets

+- A user can study any set (flashcards / multi choice answers)